 Several schools offer online master's degree programs in speech-language pathology.
 Most courses can be completed online, with students accessing video lectures and course materials as their schedules allow, within set guidelines.
 These programs usually have a clinical experience component and an internship requirement.
 Students may be required to visit campus for brief residency periods as well.

-Students generally must hold a bachelor's degree in speech-language pathology or a related field.
+Students must generally hold a bachelor's degree in speech-language pathology or a related field.
 Courses cover the anatomy and physiology of speech, diagnostic procedures, swallowing disorders and alternate methods of communication.
 Much of the program is spent in clinical practice, working with children and adults with speech-language disorders.
 Students also learn about research methodology and may be required to complete a capstone project.

 Most states mandate that speech-language pathologists be licensed.
 A master's degree and clinical experience are required for licensing.
-Speech-language pathologists can also earn a professional certification from the American Speech-Language-Hearing Association.

-Overview of an Online Master's Degree in Speech Pathology
+Master's Degree in Speech Pathology

 Online Master of Science (M.S.) programs cover topics in the natural sciences, technology and communication.
 Students learn to identify and treat disorders related to speech, cognition, swallowing and voice control.
 Incoming students usually need to hold a bachelor's degree in communication science, speech and hearing science or a related field.